Family of Aperiodic Tilings with Tunable Quantum Geometric Tensor

-Here we show that a newly discovered family of aperiodic tilings~\cite{Smith2023a,Smith2023b} offers a real-space geometric pathway to tune the quantum geometric tensor.
-This is the only family of aperiodic tilings parametrically connected by a single real parameter $\ell$~\footnote{Aperiodic tilings can be generated by the cut and project method.
-By varying continuously the cut angle one might expect to realize a continuous family of aperiodic tilings.
-However, varying this angle continuously typically results in jumps when new tiles appear, see e.g. \href{https://www.youtube.com/watch?v=BJPZpFcu8pQ}{this video}.
-We thank F. Flicker for this remark.}.
-This parameter determines the position of all atomic sites while preserving the quasicrystalline long-range order.
+Here we show that a newly discovered family of aperiodic tilings~\cite{Smith2023a,Smith2023b} offers a real-space geometric pathway to tune the quantum geometric tensor. {This family of aperiodic tilings is parametrically connected by a single real parameter $\ell$ offering a new method to geometrically tune electronic properties.} This parameter determines the position of all atomic sites while preserving the quasicrystalline long-range order.
 Allowing the hoppings to depend on atomic positions, we show that changes in $\ell$ translate into changes of the quantum geometric tensor~\cite{Abouelkomsan2023,yu2024quantumgeometryquantummaterials,verma2025quantumgeometryrevisitingelectronic}, expressed in terms of a real-space Chern marker~\cite{Resta2011} and quantum metric~\cite{Marzari1997,MarsalQuantumMetric2024}.
 Changes in the real-space Chern marker induced by $\ell$ induce phase transitions in and out of a topological phase, which exists in an expanded parameter space compared to the same model in crystals.
 The parameter $\ell$ also tunes the trace of the quantum metric \cite{Fubini1904Metric,Study1905Metric,cheng2013quantumgeometric,yu2024quantumgeometryquantummaterials,LiuQuantumMetricReview}, which contributes to the superfluid stiffness and kinetic inductance~\cite{JulkuSuperfluidLiebFlatBand2016,Tovmasyan2016FlatBandHubbard,XieSuperfluidWeight2020,T_rm__2022,Bernervig2022Superfluid,peotta2023quantumgeometrysuperfluiditysuperconductivity}, enters optical sum rules~\cite{qiu2024quantumgeometryprobedchiral,Onishi_2024,chiu2025topologicalsignaturesopticalbound}, and determines localization~\cite{chau2024disorderinduceddelocalizationflatbandsystems} and entanglement properties~\cite{Nisarga2024Arealaw}.
 Hence, changing the real-space geometry using $\ell$ allows one to tune the quantum geometric tensor.